JohnSnowLabs/spark-nlp/python/README.md

 4. Now you can attach your notebook to the cluster and use Spark NLP!

-NOTE: Databrick's runtimes support different Apache Spark major releases.
-Please make sure you choose the correct Spark NLP Maven pacakge name for your runtime from our [Pacakges Chetsheet](https://github.com/JohnSnowLabs/spark-nlp#packages-cheatsheet)
+NOTE: Please make sure you choose the correct Spark NLP Maven package name (cpu or gpu) for your runtimes from our [Packages Cheatsheet](https://github.com/JohnSnowLabs/spark-nlp#packages-cheatsheet)

 ## EMR Cluster

-To launch EMR cluster with Apache Spark/PySpark and Spark NLP correctly you need to have bootstrap and software configuration.
+To launch EMR clusters with Apache Spark/PySpark and Spark NLP correctly you need to have bootstrap and software configuration.

 A sample of your bootstrap script